MikuAuahDark/Live2LOVE/README.md

 Compiling
 ---------

-This is build instruction for Windows and Android. iOS build instruction needs contributions.

 You need [CMake](https://cmake.org/) to generate the project.
-Recent version is strongly recommended.
+Recent version is strongly recommended, CMake 3.6 is minimum.

-You need the Live2D Cubism SDK v2.1 as described above.
+You need the Live2D Cubism 3 SDK for Native as described above.
 Your downloaded zip should have this structure

 ```
 Cubism3SDKforNative-<version>